The Hybrid Press Brake is the latest evolution of bending in the current market.

 The hybrid system allows three advantages that no company that wants quality and competitiveness can give up:

-1. Greater precision that translates into not only greater reliability on the single piece, but also into great repeatability.
+That translates into not only greater reliability on the single piece, but also into great repeatability.

 The punch always reaches the same low dead point (LDP) to the thousandth of a millimeter each time with consistency.